Pablo Fajardo

 Pablo Fajardo Mendoza (or Pablo Fajardo) is an Ecuadorian lawyer and activist.
-He is the lawyer that has been leading the litigation against Chevron Corporation related to the environmental disaster he alleged was caused by the oil operations of Texaco (acquired by Chevron Corporation in 2001) in the Lago Agrio oil field between 1964 and 1990.
+He led the litigation against Chevron Corporation related to the environmental disaster he alleged was caused by the oil operations of Texaco (acquired by Chevron Corporation in 2001) in the Lago Agrio oil field between 1964 and 1990.
 In this process, Fajardo represented the over 30,000 local inhabitants affected by the spill of crude oil and toxic waste.
 Chevron, which instead blames Petroecuador and has not paid the judgement, has had repeated success in arguing against it.
 The judgement has been validated by further Ecuadorian courts and the Supreme Court of Canada but it has been declared fraudulently obtained by the United States District Court for the Southern District of New York and an arbitration court in The Hague.

-Biography
+Early life and education

 Fajardo was raised in the province of Esmeraldas, from where his parents migrated to the Sucumbios province when he was 14.
 He worked first in an African palm plantation and later on for an oil company, an experience which he says led him to witness social injustice and environmental degradation first hand.
 When working for these companies as a teenager, Fajardo mobilized colleagues and friends to protest against them, which caused him to be fired.
 These experiences led Fajardo to the decision to become a professional lawyer defending human rights.

 With the help of the Roman Catholic Church, he put himself through law school in the Universidad Técnica Particular de Loja and graduated in 2004.
-He then began leading the legal battle of the 75 plaintiffs that started a class-action lawsuit against Texaco in 1993 on behalf of the 30,000 local inhabitants and indigenous communities.
-Fajardo tried to argue that the inhabitants were affected by the company's operations in the Lago Agrio oil field.

-On February 14, 2011, the local court of Sucumbios ordered Chevron Corporation (formerly Texaco) to pay $18.1 billion to remediate the extensive pollution of waters, soils and ecosystems, in one of the largest environmental judgements ever made.
-The verdict was later confirmed by the Ecuador Supreme Court in 2013, though the amount was reduced to $9.5 billion.
-Despite having previously insisted to move the process from the New York Court to Ecuadorian tribunals and having accepted jurisdiction there, Chevron Corporation has refused to pay the judgement claiming that the decision was “illegitimate and inapplicable”.
-Courtrooms and arbitrations outside Ecuador subsequently made rulings on the case, generally finding in Chevron's favour.
-In 2015, a key witness for Chevron admitted that his testimony, about the Ecuadorian verdict being coerced, was itself coerced.